ReFreezed/HotParticles/misc/README.txt

         particle systems can have their own custom data too.)

     emitterPosition
+        Base position for all emitters.
+It's a table with these numeric
-        Table with these numeric fields: x, y.
+        fields: x, y.
 Is also an array.
 (Note that particle systems can specify an offset from this position with the 'emitterOffset' field.)

     particleSystems
         Array of tables with these fields: